Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 1. At the moment chromaDB is used.
 This is a 'lightweight' database most used for local development and prototyping.
 The speed of the database/retrieval of relevant vectors is reduced with large amounts of data.
 2. This implementation can only handle PDFs with text in them.
 No OCR is used.
+3. This implementation can not handle 'too' large Woo-requests.
+When scraping a request it is downloaded into memory before being stored on the server.
+This means you can only download requests as big as the availible memory.
-3. Woo-documents are split up into chunks before they are vectorised.
+4. Woo-documents are split up into chunks before they are vectorised.
 This can cause bias because bigger documents can be over-represented in the database.
 E.g. a document of 1000 characters gets one chunk in the database, but a document of 10.000 characters ten 10 chunks.
    1. Not all data in a Woo-document is relevant for retrieval.
 So there is also a lot of redundant data in the database.
-4. The application only uses vectors to find relevant documents.
+5. The application only uses vectors to find relevant documents.
 No term search is used.
 Embeddings are not good at specific jargon, so it might have more trouble finding very specific documents.
-5. Currently the websites of the provinces are scrapes to collect relevant Woo-documents.
+6. Currently the websites of the provinces are scrapes to collect relevant Woo-documents.
 A direct API endpoint to download Woo-documents into the database would be significantly better and future-proof.
 If a province changes the way the layout of the website looks, the scraper will stop working.

 ## Future development